-Please join me in a circular walking tour (of approx. 2.5 hrs) to muse and meditate on boundaries and borders – between one community of people and another, day and night, life and death and on the cusp of the new moon.
+The original tour was a circular one of approx. 2.5 hrs, to muse and meditate on boundaries and borders – between one community of people and another, day and night, life and death and on the cusp of the new moon.

-We will be visiting the graves of notable women in Rosebank Cemetery, North Leith Burial Ground and South Leith Parish Church.
-Briefly, at each stopping place, we will face the memorial stones, and have the chance to learn about their incumbents.
+We visited the graves of notable women in Rosebank Cemetery, North Leith Burial Ground and South Leith Parish Church.
+Briefly, at each stopping place, we faced the memorial stones, and learned about their incumbents.

-The steps taken from one to the next, will be equally, if not more important.
-You might like to walk in memory of a loved one, or muse on your own life and mortality.
-It will be an opportunity for exchange or silent contemplation on these topics.
-I hope to make a map after, and of, this event that will contain some of its psychogeography (see below).
+The steps taken from one to the next, were equally, if not more important.
+We walked in memory of loved ones, and mused on life and mortality.
+It was an opportunity for exchange and silent contemplation.
+I made a psychogeographical map of the walk afterwards (see below).

-Meeting at the join of Pilrig Street and Leith Walk, opposite the location of the Boundary Bar (now renamed as Bier Hoose) which marked the former border between Leith and Edinburgh; and terminating at Robbies (the corner of Iona St and Leith Walk, more or less opposite the start) for libation and conversation about where we have been – both in ourselves and the city.
-You are welcome to join us at any stage of the walk – contact Tamsin for route details if need be.
+Meeting at the join of Pilrig Street and Leith Walk, opposite the location of the Boundary Bar (now renamed as Bier Hoose) which marked the former border between Leith and Edinburgh, it terminated at Robbies (the corner of Iona St and Leith Walk, more or less opposite the start) for libation and conversation about where we had been – both in ourselves and the city.

-Wear hardy shoes or boots for tramping pavements and negotiating sodden grass between stones and at the edge of the Water of Leith.
-This event is free of charge.
+Always wear hardy shoes or boots for tramping pavements and negotiating sodden grass between stones and at the edge of the Water of Leith.
+This event was free of charge.

 Psychogeography is ‘The study of the precise laws and specific effects of the geographical environment, consciously organised or not, on the emotions and behaviour of individuals.’